"

 Born in France, Nicolas moved to India after years of experience with French cuisine.
 Missing his sandwiches back home he decided to experiment and soon after, in 2015, started a food truck aiming to bring gourmet french street food to Bangalore.

-Nicolas had also in mind to change the perception that people have about street food in India, being mostly unhealthy and unhygienic at this time.
-That's where the design of the truck was very important, with an open counter so that his audience could see the food being prepared in front of them.
-A real live kitchen experience in a mobile van.
+Nicolas was also keen to change the perception people had about street food in India being mostly unhealthy and unhygienic.
+The design of the truck, equipped with an open counter ensured that his audience could see the panini being prepared in front of them.
+A professional and hygienic live kitchen experience in a mobile van, helped Paris Panini build trust with our initial customers.

 Paris Panini opened its doors in November 2019 on the busy 12th Main Road in Indiranagar.
 The walls are beautifully painted with hand-drawn Parisian streets and the space will literally transport you to a Parisian cafe with an extensive menu focused on gourmet panini, signature french fries, freshly brewed coffee, and delicious crepes to give you the most authentic experience.